Premier - Local Otolaryngologist

 The condition you are referring to is known as otosclerosis.
 Otosclerosis is a hereditary condition characterized by abnormal bone growth in the middle ear, particularly around the stapes bone, which is one of the three tiny bones (ossicles) responsible for transmitting sound vibrations from the outer ear to the inner ear.

 When the stapes bone becomes fixed or stuck due to the abnormal bone growth, it cannot vibrate properly and transmit sound waves into the cochlea, the organ of hearing in the inner ear.
-This results in a conductive hearing loss, where sound is not efficiently transmitted to the cochlea.

 Family Practice Now